phamsodiep/j2ee_research/j2ee_web_application_research/spring_based_web_application_research/spring_rest_service_starter_application/README.md

       * File: untitled.java
       * Position: 2048
 * Test with python script
   * Run file 𝘣𝘳𝘰𝘸𝘴𝘦_𝘴𝘰𝘶𝘳𝘤𝘦_𝘤𝘰𝘥𝘦.𝘱𝘺 as below example:
     * ./browse_source_code.py /home/phamsodiep/emacs/hi-cloud-project/Main.java 23
+  * Browse source request will be traced on Server console log similarly to below one:
+    * Emacs requests update browser target to:
+      * File: /home/phamsodiep/emacs/hi-cloud-project/Main.java
+      * Position: 23
 #### Version 01
 #### Brief description
 Demonstration for accessing application scope variable (ServletContext).
 #### Description
 This patch extends version 00 patch.
 It processes a configuration setting request.
 The setting request information includes: host, port and authorization key.
 The idea is that Emacs IDE will send configuration setting request to this RESTfull server only one time while it is being opened.
-The server will persist this information for future communication back to Emacs via Emacsclient library.
+The server will persist this information for future communication back to Emacs via Emacsclient protocol.
 #### Pre-build
 This does import source code.
 Launch below command for importing:
 * ./upgrade/import_scripts/import_source_code_browser_with_config.sh